natoriamilligan/aws-multi-tier-terraform/steps.md

 ## What I've Learned So Far
 * `create_before_destroy` is a Terraform feature that prevents downtime by creating a resource to replace another before deleting the old resource.
+* For each and loops in Terraform can come together to create resources from a list